Skip to main content

 Types of businesses NOT suitable within a residential zone

-Motor vehicle repairs, mechanical repairs, panel beating, spray painting and any other activities involving noisy machinery are not considered to fit into the definition of a home activity (these types of activities are more suited within an industry or commercial type zone).
-Home based businesses are best suited to those that do not have an impact on the neighbourhood, such as a home office.
+Motor vehicle repairs, mechanical repairs, panel beating, spray painting and any other activities involving noisy equipment or machinery are not considered to fit into the definition of a home activity (these types of activities are more suited within an industrial or commercial area).

 Activities involving food